wlonk/arcadia/arcadia.md

  7. _Magic and Fairies_

+    What does this do _for the story_?
+It's clear what it does for the characters in the story, less so for the players.

 ## Notes:

-Season transitions?
-Cast renewal, etc?

-New season should include new characters.

-Season-start goals.
-Tie to end-of-season advancement.
-Write down people's concrete goals!
-GM should do same for some NPCs.

-Things for players to get as stakes?
-Tie to token expenditures?
-Make these worth fighting against.

-List concrete outcomes of compromises and failures, at least for NPC opposition.

 PCs need to get their face cards more.

-Tokens are wrong; they shouldn't decide lastingness.
-One suggestion is that the GM's card-plays could be restricted by the number of tokens spent.
-How's this work for PCs?

 Token spends need clearer fictional triggers.
 The GM needs surface to impose opposition.

-Possibly stronger scene framing to motivate GM draws and pacing?
-Actually, _definitely_ stronger scene framing, including interpretation of cards.
-Where are we?
-Who is here, including which NPCs?
-What relationships are in play?
-What is potentially at stake?

-Just add NPCs when you need, don't worry about connectedness of graph.
-They will eventually connect.

 Games are better when they ask questions than when they provide answers.
 This game asks this question:

-> There are three paths you can take: following your passions, following the
-> expectations of society, or finding a balance between them.
-All three come
-> with costs and benefits.
+There are three paths you can take: following your passions, following the expectations of society, or finding a balance between them.
+All three come with costs and benefits.
 Can you live with your choice?

 So all three of passions, position, or balance need to be viable games to play, with their own feels.